Guardians of the Cedars: Creation

 The Guardians of the Cedars started to form a militia in the years leading up to the Lebanese Civil War and commenced military operations in April 1975.

 In September 1975, Communiqué No. 1 was issued to denounce advocates of the partition of Lebanon.
 The second communiqué contained a bitter attack on the Palestinians.
-The third articulated the party's attitude on the issue of Lebanese identity: Lebanon should dissociate itself from Arabism.
-The party spread its messages by means of graffiti in East Beirut, including slogans against Syria, the "Palestinian Resistance", and Pan-Arabism, sometimes with violent anti-Palestinian tones, as in the slogan على كل لبناني ان يقتل فلسطينياً ("It is a duty for each Lebanese to kill a Palestinian").
+The third articulated the party's stance on the issue of Lebanese identity: Lebanon should dissociate itself from Arabism.
+The party spread its messages by means of graffiti in East Beirut, including slogans against Syria, the Palestinian Resistance, and Pan-Arabism, sometimes with violent anti-Palestinian tones, as in the slogan على كل لبناني ان يقتل فلسطينياً ("It is a duty for each Lebanese to kill a Palestinian").

-The Guardians of the Cedars joined other pro-status quo, mainly Christian Lebanese militias in 1976 to form the Lebanese Front.
+The Guardians of the Cedars joined other pro-status quo, mainly Christian Lebanese, militias in 1976 to form the Lebanese Front.

 1970s

 In March 1976, they confronted Palestinian and leftist forces in West Beirut.
 A Guardians unit was also dispatched to Zaarour, above the mountain road to Zahlé, to support Phalangist forces.
 In April, Guardian fighters held a line in the area of Hadath, Kfar Shima, and Bsaba, south of Beirut, against a coalition of Palestinian, PSP, and SSNP forces.

 In the summer of 1976, the Guardians were among the first militias to assault Tel al-Zaatar, the last remaining Palestinian refugee camp in east Beirut.
 The camp fell after a 52-day siege.

 The actions of the Guardians and their allies following the capture of the camp have been widely reported as amounting to a massacre of many of its civilian inhabitants.
 During this battle, Saqr led a unit of Guardians force to Chekka, where Christian civilians were being sieged by leftist-Palestinian forces, and fought off the Palestinian forces.

 The Guardians and allied Christian militias then invaded the Koura region in northern Lebanon and reached Tripoli, to support Christian residents trapped by fighting.
 In 1978 as part of the Lebanese Front they did small attacks on the Syrian army in Beirut and again in 1981 in the Battle of Zahle.
 This came after the alliance between the Phalanges and most Christian groups with the Syrians had taken a twist.

 During the war, the Guardians earned a reputation for specializing in cruelty.
 Militia members usually tied Palestinian prisoners to the backs of taxis and then dragged them up the motorway into Jounieh.
 Their carcasses would then be flung into a dried-up riverbed.
 Commanding his followers to slay all Palestinians, Saqr once stated, "If you feel compassion for the Palestinian women and children, remember they are communists and will bear new communists".